-The contour maps of two basic material properties, Young's modulus and hardness, correspond to the array of nanoindents in the optical micrograph were plotted as shown in Fig. 8.
-It is observed that the Young's modulus and hardness in the femtosecond laser-irradiated region are reduced, and that the size and shape of these contours look similar to the morphology of the affected region in Fig. 6.
-The reduction in modulus and hardness confirms presence of structural modifications inside the affected region.
-The region undergoes irreversible densification which is a consequence of high pressures created by the plasma expansion.
-At the same time the presence of breaks in the linkage within a structure due to the nature of the process also allows easier displacement of the atoms and reduces the elastic modulus [27].
-Young's modulus should be proportional to the number of bridging bonds per unit volume of glass [28], and the hardness relates to the connectivity of the structure [29].
-From fluorescence microscopy it was shown that in fused silica nonbridging oxygen hole centers (NBOHC) are formed in the regions exposed to femtosecond laser irradiation especially in high pulse energy regime [12].
-NBOHC are considered as defects, and cause the connectivity of glass network structure to be decreased.
+The contour maps of two basic material properties, Young's modulus and hardness, correspond to the array of nanoindents in the optical micrograph were plotted, as shown in Fig. 10.
+It is observed that Young's modulus and hardness in the femtosecond laser-irradiated region are reduced, and that the size and shape of these contours look similar to the morphology of the affected region in Fig. 8.
+The reduction in modulus and hardness confirms the presence of structural modifications inside the affected region.
+The region undergoes irreversible densification, which is a consequence of high pressures created by the plasma expansion.
+At the same time, the presence of breaks in the linkage within a structure due to the nature of the process also allows easier displacement of the atoms and reduces the elastic modulus [30].
+Young's modulus should be proportional to the number of bridging bonds per unit volume of glass [31], and the hardness relates to the connectivity of the structure [32].
+From fluorescence microscopy it was shown that, in fused silica, nonbridging oxygen hole centers (NBOHCs) are formed in the regions exposed to femtosecond laser irradiation, especially in high pulse energy regime [14].
+NBOHCs are considered as defects and cause the connectivity of glass network structure to be decreased.
 Therefore, the combination of high pressure and high temperature generated by femtosecond laser pulse trains cause the material in the affected region to become more flexible (lower E) and softer (lower H).
+As the point that has the lowest value of Young's modulus and hardness shown in Fig. 10 is aligned with the optical axis of laser pulses and is almost in the middle of the feature, it could be the center of the intensive interaction region as discussed in Sec.
+4.1, and the existence of this weakest point is a consequence of that.